 We recognize that many disparate factors affect educational outcomes.
 In this respect, poverty, health, nutrition, transportation, housing, and a myriad of other variables must always be evaluated for their impact on educational outcomes.

 We will encourage efforts to educate the whole child, to promote social-emotional and character development, as well as academic skills.

 Crime is a community challenge and requires a collective community response.
 We will work to enhance public safety by encouraging all affected parties to be more open to collaboration and innovative responses to these challenges, and progress in consideration of the findings and recommendations of the Ferguson Commission.

+The health of our citizens is an additional important responsibility of the County Executive.
 Across its footprint, our community has shocking life expectancy disparities.
 High quality healthcare, including reproductive rights, mental health care and the opioid epidemic, should be accessible to all people regardless of their income.

 Government can be an effective leader/partner in the effort to assess and enhance community health with attention to environmental factors, as well as access related issues.

 Like many of you, I was outraged by the effort of Steve Stenger to give away 40 acres of Creve Coeur Park to private entities including the St. Louis Blues hockey team.
 Public parkland belongs to the citizens.
 Elected officials are temporary custodians of those public assets.
 To betray this trust is unethical and cynical.
 I assure you, I will always act as a steward of public assets including parks and other open spaces.